MicrosoftDocs/ai-builder/ai-builder-docs/flow-text-recognition.md

 ---

-# Use the text recognition prebuilt model in Microsoft Power Automate
+# Use the text recognition prebuilt model in Power Automate

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]